A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time

 We present below the algorithm that summarizes the procedure.
 Then, Theorem~\ref{thm::conformal_pred_int} ensures that the prediction intervals produced by Algorithm~\ref{algo::IPCWsplit} have asymptotically valid coverage.

 \begin{thm} Suppose that $\Gn$ is strongly consistent in the sense defined by Equation~\eqref{eq::strongconsistency}.
-If the observations $O_i$, $i\in \I$, are i.i.d., then for a new i.i.d. individual with event time $T^*$ and covariate $Z$, under conditional independence (see Equation~\eqref{eq::conditionalindep}),
+If the observations $O_i$, $i\in \I$, are i.i.d., then for a new individual with independent event time $T^*$ and covariates $Z$ of the same law as the observations, under conditional independence (see Equation~\eqref{eq::conditionalindep}),

 for the split conformal prediction interval $\Csplit$ constructed by Algorithm~\ref{algo::IPCWsplit}.
 In addition, if the residuals have a continuous distribution, then

 \end{thm}

 \begin{rk} The validity of the results only relies on the accuracy of the estimate of the cumulative distribution function of the residuals, which depends on $n_2$.
 However, a higher value of $n_1$ yields a better predictor $\muThat[1]$, resulting in smaller residuals and shorter prediction intervals, which is desired in applications. \end{rk}